-Kristin Murray curates every molecule of flavor at her strange and delightful French-Scandinavian “pastry luncheonette,” where the experience veers from twee to revelatory, varying by the day and the plate.
-You’ll meet both Murray’s sweet-craft and her nana’s lefse; bitter salads; and a vermouth happy hour.
+Kristen Murray curates every molecule of flavor at her strange and delightful French-Scandinavian “pastry luncheonette,” where the experience veers from twee to revelatory, varying by the day and the plate.
+You’ll meet Murray’s sweet-craft, her nana’s lefse, and bitter salads.
 One visit lands you her “chocolate box”—black sesame seed cake, banana mousse, and chocolate mousse housed in glossy chocolate walls so stunning it belongs in the window at Barneys.
 The next yields bostock, a thick slice of brioche coated with walnut paste and poached fruit like an otherworldly French toast.
 It’s a gutsy spot—580 square feet of technical skill, refined palate, and tunnel-vision fervor.